Code of Conduct

 Reporting Procedures

-If a report is submitted anonymously or if the complainant does not wish the accused to be notified, the Executive Committee shall keep the complaint in a confidential file but may not be able to take further action.
+If a report is submitted anonymously or if the complainant does not wish the accused to be notified, the Executive Committee shall keep the complaint in a confidential file but may not be able to take further action depending on the nature of the complaint.

-If the President, Executive Director, or other Executive Committee member is the subject of the complaint, that person or persons shall recuse themselves from any involvement in the handling of the complaint.
+If the President, Executive Director, or other Executive Committee member, or board member is the subject of the complaint, that person or persons shall recuse themselves from any involvement in the handling of the complaint.

 Confidentiality